Editor's note: This article was first published April 28, 2017. We're bringing it back in observance of Dr. Martin King Luther Jr. Day.

 Adelman helped document the civil rights movements of the 1960s and remained active in social justice issues up until his passing in 2016.
 Now, the Library will continue to preserve his work in its Prints and Photographs Division.

-Adelman was a close friend of Dr. King who was so impressed by Adelman's work that he invited him to take photos at several demonstrations, including the March on Washington.
+Adelman was a close friend of the Rev. Dr. Martin Luther King Jr., who was so impressed by Adelman's work that he invited him to take photos at several demonstrations, including the March on Washington.

-The better-known photo from that day is one of King with a raised arm as delivering his "I have a dream" speech.
+The better-known photo from that day is one of King with a raised arm as he delivers his "I Have a Dream" speech.
 The other, lesser-known photo is an identical shot, but with gospel singer, Mahalia Jackson toward the bottom.

 The story goes that Jackson, in the crowd closest to King, shouted: "Tell them about the dream, Martin!"